 Initial input on the plan was solicited from the Gulf of Mexico, South Atlantic, and Caribbean FMCs.
-An EM/ER Implementation Plan Committee, comprised of Council/NMFS representatives, reviewed a draft plan in November and each Council reviewed a revised plan at Council meetings in December 2014 and January 2015.
-Additional input will be obtained from stakeholders and constituents in late 2014 and early 2015, with the goal of completing the plan by early 2015.
+An EM/ER Implementation Plan Committee, comprised of Council/NMFS representatives, reviewed a draft plan in November and each Council reviewed (or will review) a revised plan at Council meetings in December 2014 and January 2015.
+Additional input will be obtained from stakeholders and constituents in January 2015, with the goal of completing the plan by early 2015.
 Once finalized, the plan will serve as a roadmap for EM/ER development and implementation throughout the Southeast Region.

 Table 1.
-Timeline of electronic reporting and electronic monitoring implementation and testing in the Southeast Region, 2000-present.
+Timeline of electronic reporting and electronic monitoring implementation andtesting in the Southeast Region, 2000-present.